 The town is known for the museum dedicated to the famous inventor, Alexander Graham Bell.
 But even if you are not interested in his genius or curious about his life, the town is still worth a stopover because it is a good base to book a boat tour to the stunning Bras d’Or Lake or head out to the open sea for charter fishing trips.

-If you are interested in the ingenious local crafts, follow the artisan trail and visit countless shops that sell local paintings, textile, wooden utensils, woven baskets, and intricate jewelry.
-You just might fall in love with one special creation which would make a perfect souvenir for your Cape Breton Island holiday.
+If you are interested in the ingenious local crafts, follow the artisan trail and visit countless shops that sell local paintings, textiles, wooden utensils, woven baskets, and intricate jewelry.
+You just might fall in love with one special creation that would make a perfect souvenir for your Cape Breton Island holiday.

 Avid golfers will bask in putting bliss while on the island.

 The Fabulous Four – Dundee, Le Portage, Bell Bay, and Highlands Links – await.

 These golf courses are fabulous indeed and all the more enticing with the splendid scenery surrounding them.